ErmeviewEnvironmentalLtd/LogIT/src/READ_ME.txt

 	- Fixed lots of bugs.
-	- This release has significantly altered parts of the design and functionality to make it easier to maintain and understand.
+	- This release has significantly altered parts of the design and functionality to make it easier to maintain and understand. v0.3.2-Beta:
+	- Bug fix in multiple model loader.
+Issue with logic in finding whether a log entry exists or not.
+	- Better use of error messages in this now as well.
+	- Some checks on database schema now included when using "Delete associated entries".
+Won't allow this on entries added in an old db version.

 LICENSE